HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)

 ### 3. Connect Azure to CAS Manager
-To interact directly with remote workstations, an Azure Account must be connected to the CAS Manager.
+To interact directly with remote workstations, an Azure account must be connected to the CAS Manager.
 1. Login to the [Azure portal](http://portal.azure.com/)
 2. Click **Azure Active Directory** in the left sidebar and click **App registrations** inside the opened blade.
 3. Create a new application for the deployment by clicking **New registration**.
 If an application exists under **Owned applications**, this information can be reused.